-Dr. Sarah Kirkpatrick is certified in Orhto-Keratology, a contact lens treatment that involves sleeping in a specialty contact lens that re-shapes the cornea overnight to produce 20/20 vision without the use of glasses or contacts during the day.
-The advantages to the treatment are it’s non-invasive nature as well as the ability to be performed at young ages.
-During your consultation, Dr. Kirkpatrick will perform a careful evaluation of the corneal structure as well as an up-to-date refraction to determine whether or not Ortho-Keratology is right for you.
+Ortho-Keratology is a contact lens treatment that involves sleeping in a specialty contact lens that re-shapes the cornea overnight to produce 20/20 vision without the use of glasses or contacts during the day.
+The advantage to the treatment are its’ non-invasive nature as well as the ability to be performed at young ages.
+Ortho-Keratology also works to slow down rapidly changing myopia (nearsightedness) in kids.

 Myopia or nearsightedness (blurry distance vision) can affect us at any age.
 Myopia can be environmental or genetic and there are times in our life when the progression of myopia can happen rapidly.
 There are new developments in myopia, such as low dose atropine and Ortho-Keratology.
 Low dose atropine is prescribed by your doctor and the patient takes one drop at bedtime.
 Your doctor monitors your vision and progression of myopia over time.

 Call our office today to schedule an appointment with our exceptional Montana eye center—we're happy to work with you!
 If you are a new patient, please fill out and submit our New Patients Form.